lean-dojo/LeanDojoChatGPT/README.md

 ## Questions and Bugs

 * For general questions and discussions, please use [GitHub Discussions](https://github.com/lean-dojo/LeanDojoChatGPT/discussions).
 * To report a potential bug, please open an issue.
-In the issue, please include your OS information, the exact steps to reproduce the error, a screenshot of ChatGPT (if applicable), and complete logs printed by the backend server in debug mode (setting the environment variable `VERBOSE` to 1).
+In the issue, please include your OS information, the version of LeanDojo, the exact steps to reproduce the error, a screenshot of ChatGPT (if applicable), and complete logs printed by the backend server in debug mode (setting the environment variable `VERBOSE` to 1).
 The more details you provide, the better we will be able to help you.

 ## Citation